-✓ Verification of Social Securit y Income

-1 ement or long-term disability that the

-ı own account/work record will not have a

-defined expiration date and mu on another person's account/work record

-1 rk record, but for the benefit of another

-o be used in qualifying, provided the

-PFI documents a 3-year contin

-- yments, as verified by the following,

-depending on the type of bene fit and the relationship of the beneficiary

-(self or other) as shown in the table below.

-Documentation R

-Type of Borrower is drawing Social Borrower is drawing Social Security

-Social Security benefits from own benefits from another person's

-Security benefit account/work record 1 account/work record or from their

-benefit own account/work record for the benefit of another 2

-Retirement Social Security SSA Award letter,

-rtouromont Administration's (SSA) Proof of current receipt, and

-Award letter, Three-year continuance 4

-• SSA-1099, , ,

-Most recent signed

-federal income tax

-returns (or tax

-transcripts3), or

-Proof of current receipt

-Disability SSA Award letter, SSA Award letter,

-• SSA-1099, Proof of current receipt, and

-1 Most recent signed Three year continuones 4

-Most recent signed federal income tax Three-year continuance4

-returns (or tax transcripts3), or • Proof of current receipt

-Survivor NA SSA Award letter,

-benefits Proof of current receipt, and

-Three-year continuance 4

-Supplement SSA Award letter, and NA

-Security Proof of current receipt

-Income (SSI)
+$\checkmark$ Verification of Social Securit y Income Borrower is drawing from their defined expiration date and mu Social Security income based or from the Borrower's own wo (such as a dependent) may als PFI documents a 3-year contin Document regular receipt of pa on another person's account/work record rk record, but for the benefit of another to be used in qualifying, provided the uance.
+Tyments, as verified by the following, fit and the relationship of the beneficiary Documentation R lequirements Type of Social Security benefit Borrower is drawing Social Security benefits from own account/work record Borrower is drawing Social Security benefits from another person's account/work record or from their own account/work record for the benefit of another Retirement Social Security Administration's (SSA) Award letter, SSA-1099, Most recent signed federal income tax returns (or tax transcripts), or Proof of current receipt SSA Award letter, Proof of current receipt, and Three-year continuance Disability SSA Award letter, SSA-1099, Most recent signed federal income tax SSA Award letter, Proof of current receipt, and Three-year continuance returns (or tax transcripts ), or • Proof of current receipt Survivor benefits NA SSA Award letter, Proof of current receipt, and Three-year continuance Supplement Security Income (SSI) SSA Award letter, andProof of current receipt NA

-1 An SSA Award letter may be used to document the income if the Borrower is receiving Social Security payments or if the Borrower will begin receiving payments on or before the first payment date of the subject mortgage as confirmed by a recently issued award letter.
+An SSA Award letter may be used to document the income if the Borrower is receiving Social Security payments or if the Borrower will begin receiving payments on or before the first payment date of the subject mortgage as confirmed by a recently issued award letter.